 A team of health professionals decides what treatment you need.
 This depends on factors such as your cancer stage and type.

-This is the most common treatment for early cancer of the oesophagus.
-Doctors remove all or part of your oesophagus.
+Surgery is the most common treatment if your cancer hasn't spread.
+Surgeons remove all or part of your oesophagus.

-Radiotherapy uses high energy waves similar to x-rays to kill oesophageal cancer cells.
+Radiotherapy uses high energy waves similar to x-rays to destroy oesophageal cancer cells.

 Your doctor may recommend treatment with laser, radio waves or light sensitising drugs for very early cancer.

 After treatment, you have regular check ups and tests at the hospital.
 The doctors check how you are and see whether you have any problems or worries.